MicrosoftDocs/azure-devops-docs/docs/pipelines/process/environments-virtual-machines.md

 # Environment - virtual machine resource
 [!INCLUDE [include](../includes/version-server-2020-rtm.md)]

-You can use virtual machine resources to orchestrate deployments across multiple machines and perform rolling updates with YAML pipelines.
-You can also install agents on your own target servers directly and and drive rolling deployment to those servers.
+You can use virtual machine resources to orchestrate deployments across multiple machines with YAML pipelines.
+Virtual machine resources also let you install agents on your own target servers so that you can drive rolling deployment to those servers.

 Virtual machine resources are connected to [environments](environments.md).
 Once you define an environment, you can add virtual machines to it that you can target in multi-VM deployments.
-The deployment history view within an environment provide traceability from the virtual machine to your pipeline and individual commits.
+The deployment history view in an environment provides traceability from your VM to your pipeline.

 ## Create a virtual machine resource

 > [!NOTE]
 > You can use this same process to set up physical machines with a registration script.

-The first step in adding a virtual machine resources is to define an environment.
+The first step in adding a virtual machine resource is to define an environment.
 You can define environments in **Environments** under **Pipelines**.

 ### Define an environment
 1. Select **Create environment** or **New environment** (if this is not your first environment).